mrevsine/RecyclingAI/README.md

 # RecyclingAI
-Interpretable Machine Learning survey for which items can be recycled curbside
+Interpretable Machine Learning survey for identifying which items can be recycled curbside